 Automatic lapse after 2 continuous years abroad 5 continuous years abroad

-Proposed new lapse ground 5 years in 10 (Bill not yet law) Not proposed (Withdrawal Agreement protections apply)
+Proposed new lapse ground 5 years in 10 (not yet law) Not proposed — Withdrawal Agreement protections apply

-Revocation grounds Conviction, deception, public good, national security Same, but proportionality required under WA
+Revocation grounds Conviction, deception, public good, national security Same, but proportionality required under Withdrawal Agreement

-For a full comparison of ILR and Settled Status, see our guide on ILR vs Settled Status: are they the same thing?
+For a full comparison of the two statuses, see our guide on ILR vs Settled Status: are they the same thing?

 Protecting Your ILR: Practical Steps

-Maintain a spreadsheet or diary of every trip you take outside the UK, including dates of departure and return.
-Your bank statements, passport stamps, and travel booking records are supporting evidence.
-If you are ever questioned at the border or need to make a Returning Resident application, this record will be invaluable.
+Keep a record of every trip outside the UK, including departure and return dates.
+Bank statements, passport stamps, and travel booking records are supporting evidence.
+This record is invaluable if questions arise at the border or if a Returning Resident application becomes necessary.

-Set a reminder — ideally at the 18-month mark of any extended absence — so that you do not accidentally cross the two-year threshold.
-Two years is counted from the date you last departed the UK, not from your original ILR grant date.
+Set a reminder at the 18-month mark of any extended absence.
+The two-year period is calculated from the date of last departure from the UK, not from the original date of ILR grant.

-If you spend significant time abroad, keep records of your UK connections: utility bills, bank statements, correspondence to a UK address, evidence of property, and evidence of regular contact with UK-based family members.
-These will be relevant if your re-entry to the UK is ever questioned or if you need to make a Returning Resident application.
+Where significant time is spent abroad, retain records of UK connections: utility bills, bank statements, correspondence to a UK address, evidence of property, and records of contact with UK-based family members.
+These will be relevant if re-entry is questioned or a Returning Resident application is required.

-If you are ever asked about criminal convictions, civil orders, or previous immigration issues — in an ILR application, a naturalisation application, or any other Home Office process — disclose accurately and fully.
-Non-disclosure is treated as deception and can result in revocation of any status subsequently granted, years down the line.
+Any criminal convictions, civil orders, or prior immigration issues must be disclosed fully and accurately in ILR applications, naturalisation applications, and any other Home Office process.
+Non-disclosure is treated as deception and can result in revocation of any status subsequently granted, regardless of how much time has passed.

-What Happens to Your ILR When You Apply for British Citizenship?
+What Happens to ILR When Applying for British Citizenship?

-Once you are granted British citizenship, your ILR is superseded.
-You no longer need it — your right to remain in the UK flows from your citizenship, not from any immigration status.
-This is why naturalisation is the most robust outcome for any long-term UK resident.
+Once British citizenship is granted, ILR is superseded.
+The right to remain in the UK flows from citizenship rather than immigration status.
+Naturalisation is therefore the most robust outcome for any long-term UK resident.

 Frequently Asked Questions